wbaridon/hypertube/client/README.md

 # React Boilerplate
 ## SRC
 ### index.jsx
-index.jsx is the entry for our app, it is what will be injected into the .html file that **Webpack** generates, it is better to keep this one simple.
+index.jsx is the entry for our app, it is what will be injected into the .html file that **Webpack** generates using our template index.html file, it is better to keep this one simple.
 ### index.html
 This file will be used as a template for the generated html file of the website, which **webpack** takes care of.
 ### app.jsx